Media Relations for Animal Organizations

 As with letters to the editor, review the op-ed pieces in your local paper to get a sense of what the paper publishes.
 Send the article to the editorial page editor with a cover letter explaining why you feel it should be printed, or give them a call.
 The op-ed piece has a better chance of getting printed if signed by someone who has a direct link to the cause, such as a community program manager or director of a humane organization.

 Op-ed for Examiner Newspaper Group (Houston, Texas) (837 words)

 Manager, Best Friends Animal Society

 There are so many issues in the United States that seem insurmountable; it is good to know there is one national problem on its way to being solved.
 All across the country, people are doing what they can individually and in groups to bring about the day when there are no more homeless pets.

 Animal overpopulation is certainly a serious problem in our country; however, great strides are being made to end animal homelessness through aggressive spay/neuter programs, innovative adoption programs, and education.

 Just 20 years ago, 17 million animals a year were being killed in our nation’s animal shelters.
-Today, that number is estimated to be approximately 2 million.
+Today, that number is estimated to be approximately 2 million annually.
 The decline is due to improved accessibility to and promotion of spay/neuter, resulting in a substantial decrease in the number of animals needing homes.
 More people are also adopting from shelters and rescue groups, rather than purchasing intentionally bred animals.
 Also important are the programs targeting spay/neuter for feral and free-roaming cats.
 These programs have contributed substantially to the decreased number of cats and kittens entering shelters.

 This remarkable grassroots movement is growing rapidly and the number of success stories just keeps mounting.
 Here are some examples from across the country to consider: